This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit californiaucp.dbesystem.com

 Q:Can my attorney or consultant be present?

 Policies vary by agency.
 Some allow advisors to observe; others prefer to speak with the owner alone.
 Contact your certifying agency in advance to ask.
-Even if allowed, the disadvantaged owner must answer all questions directly.
+Even where an advisor is allowed to attend, the disadvantaged owner must answer all questions personally.

 Related Guides